 A financial asset is measured at amortised cost when (i) the asset is held within a business model whose objective is achieved by collecting contractual cash flows; and (ii) the contractual terms give rise to cash flows on specified dates which are solely payments of principal and interest on the principal amount outstanding.
-The amortised cost classification applies to the Company's cash and cash equivalents/cash and bank balances/due from other banks/loans and advances to customers/contract assets/trade and other receivables/commission renewals/related party balances.
+The amortised cost classification applies to the Company's cash at bank, trade and other receivables, commission renewals and related party balances.